List of Mountain band members

 Mountain released Go for Your Life in 1985, which featured new bassist Mark Clarke.
 Shortly after its release and promotion, the group quietly disbanded again.
 West and Laing returned as Mountain in 1992, with new bassist Richie Scarlet.
 After changing personnel again by replacing Scarlet with Randy Coven and later Noel Redding, the group released its sixth studio album Man's World in 1996 with a returning Clarke on bass.
 After another breakup in 1998, Mountain returned in 2001 to record Mystic Fire, which featured session bassist Chuck Hearne alongside West and Laing.
 For the subsequent touring cycle, Scarlet returned to the band.
-James "Rev" Jones took over in 2008.
+James "Rev" Jones took over in 2008, until 2010 when the band quietly dispanded.

+Corky Laing formed a new project, Corky Laing Plays Mountain, in 2015.
+This project included bassist/vocalist Joe Venti and guitarist/vocalist Phil Baker in 2015.
+For their 2016 United States tour, Laing and Venti were joined by Richie Scarlet, now on lead guitar, and Ken Sidotti on keyboards.
+They performed Mountain music in addition to songs by West, Bruce and Laing and Cream.
+And in 2017, Mark Mikel was playing bass with Chris Shutters and Richie Scarlet on guitar in the lineup.
+Mikel continued until touring was ceased in 2020 due to COVID-19.

 West died of cardiac arrest on December 23, 2020.

+In 2021 Corky Laing's Mountain resumed touring with a lineup of Laing (drums, vocals), Joe Venti (bass, vocals) and Richie Scarlet (guitar, keyboards).